TuftsUniversity/gift-fund-bibliography/README.md

   - open the MikTex admin console as an Administrator
   - go to Packages and choose &quot;biblatex&quot;
-  - click the &quot;-&quot; sign to install (or update)
+  - click the &quot;+&quot; sign to install (or update)
   - in packages, find miktex-biber-bin-x64.
-Press &quot;-&quot; to install and/or update
+Press &quot;+&quot; to install and/or update
   - in packages, find biblatex-chicago.
 Press &quot;-&quot; to install and/or update
   - you must now update the changes in MikTex&#39;s database.
   - In the Tasks menu, click &quot;Refresh filename databases&quot;